Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/strings.md

 - Commons CSV can parse data in files following standard CSV format, Excel format, and other similar formats.

 - As with Commons Lang, the main `.jar` file of Commons Text must be added as a dependency to a project, such as by placing it within the `lib` directory.

----

-name: conclusions

-# Conclusions

-I've uploaded on Brightspace several examples of Java code pertaining to Strings.
-See the Examples tab on Brightspace.

-Info + Upcoming deadlines:

-- Assignment 4 due tomorrow at 11:59pm.
-- Quiz 7 due on Monday at 5pm.
-- Assignment 5 will be assigned today; it will be due Tuesday, April 11th at 11:59 pm (no extensions).